 Pixelmator App |

-One additional thing I need to mention is that there is one app that I do use a lot that I’m not including here…that app is Pixelmator.
-I’m not including it for the simple reason that Pixelmator has no setting to change resolution because photos always keep the same resolution that they had when were imported.
+One app I use a lot I’m not including a cheat sheet for is Pixelmator.
+I’m not including it for the simple reason that Pixelmator has no setting to change resolution because photos always kept at the same resolution that they were when imported into the app.
 In that sense, Pixelmator works as closely to the iPad’s built-in photo editing utility as is possible.

-Pixelmator is an amazing photo editing app that probably works more like Photoshop than any others I’ve used…including Adobe’s own Photoshop apps for ios too!
+Pixelmator is an amazing photo editing app that probably works more like Photoshop than any of the others I’ve used…including Adobe’s own Photoshop apps for ios too!
 It uses layers, and most of the tools are designed to function exactly like Apple’s own apps do, so for people who use Pages in particular, there’s less of a learning curve.
-There is in-app help, which is good, but can’t come close to addressing all the powerful features this app offers…so expect a significant learning curve (unless you use Pages with images and Photoshop already.)
-The tools offered are too numerous to list here but some include adding shapes and text in a way making this a great layout tool, painting, drawing and retouching down to one pixel size with tons of brushes, a clone tool, a lot of great easy customizable filters (my favorites are sharpening, light bleed and bokeh effects,) and quite a few preset templates as well as integration with iCloud.
+There is in-app help, which is good, but that can’t come close to addressing all of the powerful features this app offers…so expect a significant learning curve (unless you use Pages with images and Photoshop already.)
+The tools offered are too numerous to list here but some include adding shapes and text in ways which make this app a great graphics layout tool, painting, drawing and retouching down to a single pixel size with tons of brushes, a clone tool, a lot of great easy customizable filters (my favorites are sharpening, light bleed and bokeh effects,) and quite a few preset templates as well as integration with iCloud.